SuperBetter is known for using the science of games to improve real lives.

 Please know that we’re never offended when people call SuperBetter a gamification company.
-It usually leads to a rich conversation about differences between gameful and gamified, intrinsic vs. extrinsic motivators, and the true potential of game science to solve real problems and change the world.
+It usually leads to a rich conversation about differences between gameful and gamified, intrinsic vs. extrinsic motivators, and the untapped potential of game science to solve real problems and change the world.

 Your allies at SuperBetter